Jumbo Machinder: Shogun Warriors

 In 2010, Toynami revived the Shogun Warriors name with a new toy line, which consists of 24-inch (550 mm) Jumbo Machinder toys.
 The first two robots in this line are GoLion and Dairugger XV (both of which were adapted in the Western world as Voltron).
 Since then figures based on Bender and Godzilla 64' have been made sporadically.

+Reissue Jumbo Machinders

+In 2024, Bandai announced the revival of the Jumbo Machinder series with a reissue of the original Mazinger Z toy.
+It features several modifications to distinguish it from original releases, most notably built-in spring-loaded firing fists.